anvilproject/anvil-portal/content/events/magic2020.md

 ### More Info
 This will be a virtual event on Zoom that will be recorded.
 Hands-on sections will be lead by AnVIL presenters, participants are invited to follow along in real time.
-Hands on sections on day 2 will work through an analysis example analyzing COVID data.
+Hands on sections on day 2 will work through an analysis example analyzing 1000 genomes data.

 ### Contact
 Please feel free to pass on any questions to [Shurjo Sen](mailto:sensh@mail.nih.gov) or [Mo Heydarian](mailto:mheydar1@jhu.edu).